-Only copies of presentation material are given for this course; all students are expected to have a copy of, "Principles of Modern Radar" Volume 1, Ed.
-Richards, Scheer and Holm, Scitech Publishing, 2010.
+Only copies of presentation material are available for this course through the Vula system; all students are expected to have a copy of the textbook "Principles of Modern Radar" Volume 1, Ed.
+Richards, Scheer and Holm, Scitech Publishing.
 A few extra readers will be made available through the Vula system complementing this textbook.

-7 Lecture Programme
+7 Lecture Program

-The first day of lecturing will be Monday March 4th, 2013.
+The first day of lecturing will be Monday March 2^{nd} , 2015.
 The detailed schedule is:

 Lecture nr Subject

 1 Structure of the course; definition of system design case study; video of real life radar PPI

 2 Basic functional architecture of radar systems

 3+4 Radar Range equation and Doppler effects

 5 RCS and fluctuation models

-6 Detection
+6 Detection Detection

 7 Integration

 8 Wrap up of first day

+O Whap up of hist day

 9+10+11 Clutter of land, sea and precipitation

 12 Other false alarms

 13 Recap of Fourier analysis

-14+15 Antennas for radar
+14+15+16 Antennas for radar

-16 Wrap up of second day

 17+18 Receivers

 19+20 FMCW radar

 afternoon Site visit 1

 21 Transmitters

-22 Propagation effects
+22 Pulse Compression

 23+24 Level diagrams showing SNR and interferences in subsequent stages down the signal flow

-25 Precision
+25 Propagation effects

-26 Signal Processor
+26 Precision

 27 Tracking radar

-28 ECM
+28 Track-while-Scan data processing

 29+30+31 Detailed radar system design (case study)

 32 Recent developments

 33 Assignment issues

-Half hour tea breaks are included in the schedule after the second morning lecture, and the third afternoon lecture, while a one hour lunch break is scheduled after the fourth morning lecture.
+Half hour tea breaks are included in the schedule after the second morning lecture, and the second afternoon lecture, while a one hour lunch break is scheduled after the fourth morning lecture.
 Daily time of start will be 08h, while closing will be at 18h.